 For all annuals, you can sow seeds in the spring for summer flowers!

 Perennials are also stored dry, as instructed above.
-However, keep in mind that some perennial seeds that require natural winter conditions.
-Therefore, for best results, we would sow perennial seeds in autumn, treating them like volunteer annuals.
+However, keep in mind that some perennial seeds require natural winter conditions.
+Therefore, for best results, sow perennial seeds in autumn, treating them like volunteer annuals.
 When you sow seeds, just gently rake them into the soil.

 Host a Seed Swap